Fi3/kteach-r/README.md

 ## Decoder
 [Symphonia](https://github.com/pdeljanov/Symphonia) is the decoder.
-Cause is pure rust and it seems the most completely option.
+Cause is pure rust and it seems the most complete option.
 It is also WASM ready.

 ## Reproduce audio
 [cpal](https://docs.rs/cpal/0.13.1/cpal/) is used to play audio cause it seems the defacto standard in rust.